tinycrops/glass/README.md

 ## About Pickle

-**Our mission is to build a living digital clone for everyone.** Glass is Step 1—a trusted pipeline that turns your daily data into a scalable clone.
-Visit [pickle.com](https://pickle.com) to learn more (we're hiring!)
+**Our mission is to build a living digital clone for everyone.** Glass is part of Step 1—a trusted pipeline that transforms your daily data into a scalable clone.
+Visit [pickle.com](https://pickle.com) to learn more.